 Geraldine was the youngest of 4 girls, born in August 1909 in Ceylon (now Sri Lanka) where her father was serving in the Royal Army Medical Corps.
-By 1911 the family (or at least the females) had returned from the east and were living with Geraldine’s maternal grandmother, Georgina Bennet, at number 26 in the Cathedral Close.
+By 1911 Geraldine her three older sisters Sylvia, Eugenie (Ena) and Helen, together with their mother Dorothy, had returned from the east and were living with Geraldine’s maternal grandmother, Georgina Bennet, at number 26 in the Cathedral Close.
 The Bennet family were well known in the city, having owned the Salisbury Journal since 1848.

 The family lived in the Close for much of Geraldine’s childhood interspersed with periods in Gosport and Weymouth.
 She also attended Godolphin School as had her mother and aunt.
 Her father Frank Albert Symons was killed at Arras on 30th April 1917.
 There is a memorial to him in the cathedral cloisters.

-Geraldine’s first book All Souls was published in 1950 followed closely by French Windows (1952).
+Following an initial children’s book Minnie the Minnow Geraldine’s first book for adults All Souls was published in 1950 followed closely by French Windows (1952).
 In 1959 she published Children in the Close.
 This was a memoir of her childhood, much of it spent at her grandparents’ house.
 Her sister Helen provided pen and ink illustrations.
 For anyone living in modern-day Salisbury this book is a must read: it is a charming illustration of a long lost time, yet also amazingly familiar.

 She went on to write seven more children’s books.
 In Miss Rivers and Miss Bridges (1971) Pansy and Atlanta take up the suffragette cause in one of few books about this period written for children at the time.

-Geraldine, Helen and their sister Eugenie as well as her mother were all living either in or near to The Close at the end of their lives .
-Her mother Dorothy died in 1943 and was living at 35 The Close at that time.
-Geraldine died in June 1996 in Salisbury survived by both Helen and Eugenie
+Geraldine, Helen, their sister Eugenie and their mother continued to live either in or near to The Close to the end of their lives.
+Geraldine died in June 1996 in Salisbury survived by her three sisters.

 Geraldine’s published books